4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 </beans>
 ```

-The race instance will obtain the car through an autowire and assign it to the Car instance it references.
+The race instance will obtain the car through an autowire property and assign it to the Car instance it references.

 Annotation-based